 We Have Significant International Sales and Are Subject to Risks Associated with Operating in International Markets.
-International product sales represented approximately 19% of our total net sales and contract revenues for the fiscal year ended March 31, 2000, approximately 27% for the fiscal year ended March 31, 1999 and approximately 34% for the fiscal year ended March 31, 1998.
+International product sales represented approximately 20% of our total net sales and contract revenues for the three months ended June 30, 2000, approximately 19% for the fiscal year ended March 31, 2000, approximately 27% for the fiscal year ended March 31, 1999 and approximately 34% for the fiscal year ended March 31, 1998.
 International business operations are subject to inherent risks, including, among others:

-- . unexpected changes in regulatory requirements, tariffs and other trade barriers; - . longer accounts receivable payment cycles; - . difficulties in managing and staffing international operations; - . potentially adverse tax consequences; - . the burdens of compliance with a wide variety of foreign laws; - . reduced protection for intellectual property rights in some countries; - . currency fluctuations and restrictions; and

-. political and economic instability.
+- . unexpected changes in regulatory requirements, tariffs and other trade barriers; - . longer accounts receivable payment cycles; - . difficulties in managing and staffing international operations; - . potentially adverse tax consequences; - . the burdens of compliance with a wide variety of foreign laws; - . reduced protection for intellectual property rights in some countries; - . currency fluctuations and restrictions; and - . political and economic instability.